Fossils, reconstruction of dinosaurs and other

 Aleksander Piotr Czekanowski

-Poland issued a set of 6 stamp of "Polish scientific
+Poland issued a set of 6 stamps of "Polish scientific Expeditions".

-Expeditions".
-One of these stamps shows Tarbosaur excavation by
+One of these stamps, shows the excavation of a Tarbosaurus

 Under the agreement signed in Ulan Bator in May 1969 between the Polish